 Sign up for updates related to the Green Space at 25 Oakcrest or unsubscribe from the mailing list.

-The project team hosted three on-site pop-up engagement events, one at Beaches International Jazz Festival on July 24, 2022, one at East Lynn Farmer’s Market on July 28, 2022, and one at Bob Acton Park on August 17, 2022, to gather insight from community members on the Bob Acton park improvement options and new playground, as well as the new green space at 25 Oakcrest Avenue.
-The pop-up was promoted through paid social media ads to nearby residences, site signage, and on this page The main questions asked were, “What are your ideas for this new green space, and is there anything we need to consider regarding the site’s history and existing uses?”
+The project team hosted three in-person pop-up events, one at Beaches International Jazz Festival on July 24, one at East Lynn Farmer’s Market on July 28 and one at Bob Acton Park on August 17 to gather insights from community members on the Bob Acton Park improvement options and new playground, as well as the new green space at 25 Oakcrest Ave.
+The project team asked participants about their ideas for the new green space and if there was anything about the site history and existing uses of the space they should know about.
+The feedback will help the design team develop design options for the space, which will be presented for feedback and revisions in Community Engagement Phase 2.

-Community members shared that they are excited about this new green space.
-The following is a summary of the most popular ideas within the project scope collected at the event.
+Community members were excited about the new green space.
+The following summarizes the most popular ideas within the project scope collected at the event.

 The property at 25 Oakcrest Ave. was originally acquired by the City for the Scarborough Transit Corridor and is now being considered for redevelopment as parkland.
 Located at the end of Oakcrest Avenue, the 1046 m2 property would integrate the existing staircase to Woodbine Avenue and would complement the existing Oakcrest Parkette to the north, providing additional green space to neighbouring communities.